debadeepsen/nwcc/content/en/basics/cucumber.md

 ## How does it work?

 Cucumber allows users to write in a syntax called "Gherkin".
 It is a set of grammar rules that makes plain text structured enough for Cucumber to understand.
-An example of a sample gherkin steps would be something like this.
+An example of a sample gherkin file would be something like this.

 ```
 Feature: Google Searching